-Our results can be used to analyze hallucination tendencies within individual concepts or hallucination associations between different concepts.
-For example, we constructed a frequency matrix of fact-hallucination concept pairs from LLaVA and performed clustering, resulting in four groups, such as indoor scene concepts and traffic scene concepts.
+Our findings enable the analysis of hallucination tendencies within individual concepts and hallucination associations between different concepts.
+For example, we generated a frequency matrix of fact-hallucination concept pairs from LLaVA and performed clustering, identifying four groups, including indoor and traffic scene concepts.
 We found that hallucinations are more likely in scenarios with high contextual similarity or visual ambiguity.
-For instance, clusters containing both indoor and outdoor concepts (e.g., ``car'' and ``chair'') exhibit a higher hallucination rates, revealing potential weaknesses in the model's understanding of scene context and object differentiation.
+For instance, clusters containing both indoor and outdoor concepts (e.g., ``car'' and ``chair'') exhibit higher hallucination rates, as shown in Table~\ref{table:3cluster_analysis}, revealing potential weaknesses in the model's understanding of scene context and object differentiation.